 The best free Photoshop alternative

-My choice for the best free Photoshop image editing alternative is GIMP (GNU Image Manipulation Program).
-This program has a plethora of professional-quality tools for editing images and creating creative artwork from start.
-GIMP contains layers, brushes, filters, and automatic image enhancement capabilities, as well as compatibility with a wide range of plugins (some pre-installed, and others available to download separately).
+My best free Photoshop image editing alternative is GIMP (GNU Image Manipulation Program).
+This program has many professional-quality tools for editing images and creating creative artwork from the start.
+GIMP contains layers, brushes, filters, automatic image enhancement capabilities, and compatibility with a wide range of plugins (some pre-installed and others available to download separately).

-Its robust contributor community ensures that it is always in development, and any flaws are addressed quickly.
-It all adds up to a genuinely excellent free picture editor that outperforms many paid products.
+Its robust contributor community ensures that it is always in development and any flaws are addressed quickly.
+It all adds to a genuinely excellent free picture editor that outperforms many paid products.

 - Not the best interface.